SilentWorkForce/SilentWorkForce.github.io/README.md

-This is my Portfolio
+This is my Portfolio in progess.
-I am currenlty in progess, I am enrolled at the Portland Tech academy.
+I am enrolled at the Portland Tech academy.
+Jr Software Developer and Programmer.